eric-m-truong/CSE-123-Team-1/software/readme.md

 dir | purpose
 ----|--------
-example|complete proof of concet files that can be used to make other things mockup|mockups that illustrate what a complete user-facing page might look like server|flask webserver module that serves html pages db|module for interacting with db file script|utility files that can generate plug data or aid in testing
+example|complete proof of concet files that can be used to make other things client|mockups that illustrate what a complete user-facing page might look like server|flask webserver module that serves html pages db|module for interacting with db file script|utility files that can generate plug data or aid in testing